8 Best Yoga Poses To Relieve Allergic Rhinitis

 4. Virabhadrasana I (Warrior I Pose)

 About The Pose- Virabhadrasana I or the Warrior Pose I is an asana named after a legendary hero called Virabhadra.
-It is a beginner level Vinyasa yoga asana.
-Practice it in the morning on an empty stomach and hold the pose for 20 seconds on each leg.
+It is a beginner-level Vinyasa yoga asana.
+To do it, stand with your legs 3-4 feet apart.
+Take one leg back and bend your front leg to a 90-degree angle.
+Raise your arms overhead, ensuring they are in line with your shoulders.
+Hold the pose for 20 seconds on each leg.
+Practice it in the morning on an empty stomach.

 Benefits For Allergic Rhinitis- Virabhadrasana stretches your neck, shoulders, chest, and lungs.
 It strengthens your back muscles.
 The pose energizes your entire body and improves respiration.